jhrcook/academic-kickstart/content/project/Lithops-from-seed/index.md

 **August 10, 2019**

 The plants are still with my friend as I prepare to move apartments.
 The photo shows that the babies are still etiolated, but alive.

 {{< figure src="images/2019-08-10/IMG_9402.jpeg" title="" lightbox="true" width="100%" >}}

 **October 19, 2019**

 Some of my little seedlings are still alive, but not many.
 They are beginning to color in and I am decreasing water to around once a month or so.

 {{< figure src="images/2019-10-19/lithops-seeds-1.JPG" title="" lightbox="true" width="50%" >}}
 {{< figure src="images/2019-10-19/lithops-seeds-2.JPG" title="" lightbox="true" width="50%" >}}

+---

+## (Almost) 1-Year Update

+**(Pictures comming soon!)**

+It has been awhile since I last updated this project.
+I have not changed much of my care regimen other than watering a bit less frequently.
+Most of my seedlings have died, but I'm hoping to get at least one from each species I sowed.
+I have moved the remaining *Lithops* to three small contianers and they are primarily potted in pumice.
+I plan to leave them there for another year or so as they fill out - I am likely to lose a few more before then.

+Along with having a lot of fun caring for these little friends, I have learned a lot from this first attempt.
+I will be planting more soon, and will be creating another project that tracks their progress.
+(When I start that, it will be linked below.)
+Thus, this project will not be updated frequently as these plants mature.
+Still, I hope it serves as a useful reference for myself and others.